RashminiA6/UMBC-DATA606-Capstone/docs/report.md

 This split ensures that the model's performance is based on generalization rather than memorization.

-#5.
+##5.
 Model Training

 During the project, both a custom CNN model and a ResNet model were implemented and evaluated for plant disease detection.

+### Development Environment

-Used **Google Colab Pro** to leverage cloud-based GPUs for faster model training and ** Visual Studio Code** as my primary coding environment for development of Streamlit web app.
+Used **Google Colab Pro** to leverage cloud-based GPUs for faster model training and **Visual Studio Code** as my primary coding environment for development of Streamlit web app.

 ## CNN Architecture